Skip to Content

 Starbucks doesn’t put anything in their banana bread that could mask the flavor of the banana.
 It has just a hint of cinnamon that compliments the banana but doesn’t overpower.
 Their recipe has nuts.
 Both walnuts and pecans but not too many and in my personal opinion, not enough.
 But I happen love nuts.

-As a matter of fact, on one of my first trials with this recipe, I put in twice as many nuts as this final version of the recipe has.
-I cut back on the nuts in order to replicate the Starbucks banana bread recipe.
-If you’re not much of a nut fan, you can certainly omit them and the banana bread will still be amazing.
+I cut back on the nuts in order to replicate the Starbucks banana nut bread recipe.
+If you’re not much of a nut fan, you can certainly omit them, and the outcome will still be amazing.

 loaf of banana bread in a pan with nuts on top